2268. Kitchen Robot

 min( xi, yi, wxi, l yi)

-The initial position of the robot and the coordinates of the bottles are given.
-Consider a graph, the zero vertex of which corresponds to the initial position of the robot, and the remaining vertices correspond to the bottles.
-The distance between vertex zero and other vertices equals to the Euclidean distance between points.
-The distance between bottles i and j is equal to the minimum path along which one can go from bottle i to bottle j, having visited the edge of the table.
+The initial position of the robot and the coordinates of all bottles are given.
+Consider a graph where vertex 0 corresponds to the robot’s starting position, and the remaining vertices correspond to the bottles.
+The distance between vertex 0 and any other vertex is defined as the Euclidean distance between the corresponding points.
+The distance between bottles i and j is defined as the minimum path the robot must travel from bottle i to bottle j, with the requirement that it must touch the edge of the table.
 Since there are n bottles on the table, the graph will contain n + 1 vertices.

 Example